Mailing List Management

 Request a mailing list

-To have a mailing list created, please submit a submit a ticket to the CUIT Service Desk and include the following information:
+To have a mailing list created, please submit a ticket to the CUIT Service Desk and include the following information:

 - Type of list you need (LionMail/Google Group, Mailman or Grouper)